vygr/ChrysaLisp/doc/VM.md

 registers available while calling lower functions in order to avoid stack push/pop or other memory read/write instructions.

-Any use of the script expression compiler means that all bets are off as regards register trashing, so you will see that all such functions are documented as 'trashes all'.
+Any use of the script expression compiler means all bets are off as regards register trashing, so you will see that all such functions are documented as 'trashes all'.
 However the expression compiler can be constrained to use only a specific set of registers to do it's work, but that's an advanced topic for specialist code generation, the vector math DSL takes full advantage of this feature.

 ## VP function example